-"Bloomberg "" and Bloomberg U.S. Aggregate Float Adjusted Index, Bloomberg U.S. 1-5 Year Government/Credit Float Adjusted Index, Bloomberg U.S. 5-10 Year Government/Credit Float Adjusted Index, and Bloomberg U.S. Long Government/Credit Float Adjusted Index ("the Indices" or "Bloomberg Indices") are service marks of Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited ("BISL"), the administrator of the indices (collectively, "Bloomberg"), and have been licensed for use for certain purposes by Vanguard.
+"Bloomberg[®]" and Bloomberg U.S. Aggregate Float Adjusted Index, Bloomberg U.S. 1-5 Year Government/Credit Float Adjusted Index, Bloomberg U.S. 5-10 Year Government/Credit Float Adjusted Index, and Bloomberg U.S. Long Government/Credit Float Adjusted Index (the "Indices") are service marks of Bloomberg Finance L.P. and its affiliates, including Bloomberg Index Services Limited ("BISL"), the administrator of the index (collectively, "Bloomberg"), and have been licensed for use for certain purposes by Vanguard.

-Vanguard Bond Index Funds are not sponsored, endorsed, sold or promoted by Bloomberg.
-Bloomberg does not make any representation or warranty, express or implied, to the owners of or counterparties to Vanguard Bond Index Funds or any member of the public regarding the advisability of investing in securities generally or in Vanguard Bond Index Funds particularly.
-The only relationship of Bloomberg to Vanguard is the licensing of certain trademarks, trade names and service marks and of the Bloomberg U.S. Aggregate Float Adjusted Index, Bloomberg U.S. 1-5 Year Government/Credit Float Adjusted Index, and Bloomberg U.S. Long Government/Credit Float Adjusted Index, which is determined, composed and calculated by BISL without regard to Vanguard or Vanguard Bond Index Funds.
-Bloomberg has no obligation to take the needs of Vanguard or the owners of Vanguard Bond Index Funds into consideration in determining, composing or calculating the Bloomberg U.S. Aggregate Float Adjusted Index, Bloomberg U.S. 1-5 Year Government/Credit Float Adjusted Index, Bloomberg U.S. 5-10 Year Government/Credit Float Adjusted Index, and Bloomberg U.S. Long Government/Credit Float Adjusted Index, Bloomberg U.S. tong Government/Credit Float Adjusted Index, Bloomberg U.S. Long Government/Credit Float Adjusted Index.
-Bloomberg is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of Vanguard Bond Index Funds to be issued.
-Bloomberg shall not have any obligation or liability, including, without limitation, to Vanguard Bond Index Funds.
+Vanguard Total Bond Market Index Fund, Vanguard Short-Term Bond Index Fund, Vanguard Intermediate-Term Bond Index Fund, and Vanguard Long-Term Bond Index Fund (the "Funds") are not sponsored, endorsed, sold or promoted by Bloomberg.
+Bloomberg does not make any representation or warranty, express or implied, to the owners of or counterparties to the Funds or any member of the public regarding the advisability of investing in securities or commodities generally or in the Funds particularly.
+The only relationship of Bloomberg to Vanguard is the licensing of certain trademarks, trade names and service marks and of the Indices, which are determined, composed and calculated by BISL without regard to Vanguard or the Funds.
+Bloomberg has no obligation to take the needs of Vanguard or the owners of the Funds into consideration in determining, composing or calculating the Indices.
+Bloomberg is not responsible for and has not participated in the determination of the timing, price, or quantities of the Funds to be issued.
+Bloomberg shall not have any obligation or liability, including, without limitation, to customers of the Funds, in connection with the administration, marketing or trading of the Funds.

-BLOOMBERG DOES NOT GUARANTEE THE ACCURACY AND/OR THE COMPLETENESS OF THE BLOOMBERG U.S. AGGREGATE FLOAT ADJUSTED INDEX, BLOOMBERG U.S. 1-5 YEAR GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX, BLOOMBERG U.S. 5-10 YEAR GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX, AND BLOOMBERG U.S. LONG GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX OR ANY DATA RELATED THERETO AND SHALL HAVE NO LIABILITY FOR ANY ERRORS, OMISSIONS OR INTERRUPTIONS THEREIN, BLOOMBERG DOES NOT MAKE ANY WARRANTY.
-EXPRESS OR IMPLIED.
-AS TO RESULTS TO BE OBTAINED BY VANGUARD, OWNERS OF VANGUARD BOND INDEX FUNDS OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE BLOOMBERG U.S. AGGREGATE FLOAT ADJUSTED INDEX, BLOOMBERG U.S. 1-5 YEAR GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX, BLOOMBERG U.S. 5-10 YEAR GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX, AND BLOOMBERG U.S. LONG GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX OR ANY DATA RELATED THERETO.
-BLOOMBERG DOES NOT MAKE ANY EXPRESS OR IMPLIED WARRANTIES AND EXPRESSLY DISCLAIMS ALL WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE WITH RESPECT TO THE BLOOMBERG U.S. AGGREGATE FLOAT ADJUSTED INDEX, BLOOMBERG U.S. 1-5 YEAR GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX.
-BLOOMBERG U.S. 5-10 YEAR GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX, AND BLOOMBERG U.S. LONG GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX OR ANY DATA RELATED THERETO.
-WITHOUT LIMITING ANY OF THE FOREGOING, TO THE MAXIMUM EXTENT ALLOWED BY LAW.
-BLOOMBERG.
-ITS LICENSORS.
-AND ITS AND THEIR RESPECTIVE EMPLOYEES, CONTRACTORS, AGENTS, SUPPLIERS, AND VENDORS SHALL HAVE NO LIABILITY OR RESPONSIBILITY WHATSOEVER FOR ANY INJURY OR DAMAGES-WHETHER DIRECT, INDIRECT, CONSEQUENTIAL, INCIDENTAL, PUNITIVE OR OTHERWISE-ARISING IN CONNECTION WITH VANGUARD BOND INDEX FUNDS OR BLOOMBERG U.S. AGGREGATE FLOAT ADJUSTED INDEX, BLOOMBERG U.S. 1-5 YEAR GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX, BLOOMBERG U.S. 5-10 YEAR GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX, AND BLOOMBERG U.S. LONG GOVERNMENT/CREDIT FLOAT ADJUSTED INDEX OR ANY DATA OR VALUES RELATING THERETO-WHETHER ARISING FROM THEIR NEGLIGENCE OR OTHERWISE, EVEN IF NOTIFIED OF THE POSSIBILITY THEREOF.
+BLOOMBERG DOES NOT GUARANTEE THE ACCURACY AND/OR THE COMPLETENESS OF THE INDICES OR ANY DATA RELATED THERETO AND SHALL HAVE NO LIABILITY FOR ANY ERRORS, OMISSIONS OR INTERRUPTIONS THEREIN, BLOOMBERG DOES NOT MAKE ANY WARRANTY, EXPRESS OR IMPLIED, AS TO RESULTS TO BE OBTAINED BY VANGUARD, OWNERS OF THE FUNDS OR ANY OTHER PERSON OR ENTITY FROM THE USE OF THE INDICES OR ANY DATA RELATED THERETO.
+BLOOMBERG DOES NOT MAKE ANY EXPRESS OR IMPLIED WARRANTIES AND EXPRESSLY DISCLAIMS ALL WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE WITH RESPECT TO THE INDICES OR ANY DATA RELATED THERETO.
+WITHOUT LIMITING ANY OF THE FOREGOING.
+TO THE MAXIMUM EXTENT ALLOWED BY LAW.
+BLOOMBERG, ITS LICENSORS, AND ITS AND THEIR RESPECTIVE EMPLOYEES, CONTRACTORS, AGENTS, SUPPLIERS, AND VENDORS SHALL HAVE NO LIABILITY OR RESPONSIBILITY WHATSOEVER FOR ANY INJURY OR DAMAGES-WHETHER DIRECT, INDIRECT, CONSEQUENTIAL, INCIDENTAL, PUNITIVE OR OTHERWISE-ARISING IN CONNECTION WITH THE FUNDS OR INDICES OR ANY DATA OR VALUES RELATING THERETO-WHETHER ARISING FROM THEIR NEGLIGENCE OR OTHERWISE.
+EVEN IF NOTIFIED OF THE POSSIBILITY THEREOF.